Chivier/easy-gpt4o/README.md

 Easy-GPT4O opensource version: use OpenAI older API implements GPT-4o in less than 200 lines of code.

-This is a Python script that extracts audio from a video file, transcribes the audio using OpenAI Whisper API, generates image descriptions for key frames in the video using OpenAI GPT-4 Turbo API, and combines the results into a comprehensive response.
-The script also provides an option to convert the response to speech using the OpenAI TTS API.

-## Features

-- Extracts audio from a video file
-- Transcribes the audio using OpenAI Whisper API
-- Generates image descriptions for key frames in the video using OpenAI GPT-4 Turbo API
-- Combines the audio transcription and image descriptions into a comprehensive response
-- Converts the response to speech using OpenAI TTS API

 ## Prerequisites

 - Python 3.6 or higher